isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 <p>(f) Football</p>
 <p>(g) Volleyball</p>
 <h2><strong>General Guidelines to note before applying as a PA Training Provider !</strong></h2>
-<p>1.&nbsp;&nbsp;&nbsp; Interested applicants must refer to the to see if
+<p>1.&nbsp;&nbsp;&nbsp; Interested applicants must refer to the <a href="https://go.gov.sg/subjectaug24" rel="noopener noreferrer nofollow" target="_blank">Course Subject Listing </a>to
-the course you intend to teach is listed under the “Accepted” listing before applying.&nbsp; As some courses have an adequate supply of training providers, we will not be accepting applications for courses not listed in the ‘Accepted” listing until&nbsp;further notice.&nbsp; We will continue to monitor the demand for these courses, and will accept applications at the next opening window should more training providers required by then.&nbsp;</p>
+see if the course you intend to teach is listed under the “Accepted” listing before applying.&nbsp; As some courses have an adequate supply of training providers, we will not be accepting applications for courses not listed in the ‘Accepted” listing until&nbsp;further notice.&nbsp; We will continue to monitor the demand for these courses, and will accept applications at the next opening window should more training providers required by then.&nbsp;</p>
 <p>2.&nbsp;&nbsp;&nbsp; You may refer to <a href="https://www.onepa.gov.sg/courses" rel="noopener noreferrer nofollow" target="_blank">onePA</a> to identify the correct
 category for the course that you are interested to conduct. &nbsp;</p>
 <p>3.&nbsp;&nbsp;&nbsp; Individual Trainers and Private Operators must register